cubesatlab/scriptbuilder/README.md

   builds the new virtual environment in the indicated folder (which happens to have the same name).
 Be sure to use a Python3 interpreter.
 Python2 is not supported by ScriptBuilder.

++ Be sure to activate the virtual environment before you do any of the operations described below.
+From the root of the project folder do something like:

+      $ source venv/bin/activate

+  This causes all further Python manipulations to use the virtual environment created above.

 + Next, populate the virtual environment with the required packages using pip as follows:

       $ python -m pip install -r requirements.txt.